 The dried pasta is added directly to the pan with sauteed chorizo and vegetables, then covered with chicken stock to cook.
 The results are a deliciously flavourful dish.
 The pasta soaks up the flavour from the rest of the ingredients, and at the same time adds a little starch to the liquid to help create a gloriously thick and comforting sauce.

 A winning combo in my opinion.
 I just love slightly spicy, salty chorizo combined with the sweetness of tomato and peppers.
 And red onions are delicious in just about anything.

 What Pot should I use for this Chorizo Pasta?

-You will need a good-sized saucepan or shallow casserole dish with a lid.
-I use this Denby one* which I highly recommend – it’s so useful for so many different dishes, including this Chorizo Pasta.
+You will need a good-sized saucepan or casserole dish with a lid.
+I use this Denby 30cm shallow casserole dish* which I highly recommend – it’s so useful for so many different dishes, including this Chorizo Pasta.
 But any lidded pot or pan which can comfortably hold 2.5 litres will be fine.
 You can most likely use the pot you normally cook pasta in.

 Is this Dish Spicy?

 I tend to use mild chorizo as my husband is a complete spice wimp, but spicy chorizo would be delicious.
 You could also add a diced chilli in with the pepper and tomato, or garnish with a sprinkle of chilli flakes if you like it really spicy.